pymupdf/PyMuPDF-Layout/llama_parse_results/markdowns/page_95.md

-Santos Annual Report 2004 - 27
+Santos Annual Report 2004    27

+[Image: A modern multi-story building with orange/red facade and glass windows, with a tree in the foreground]

 Santos is investing in the future of Australia's petroleum industry through the funding of the Australian School of Petroleum at the University of Adelaide.

 be working in business operations with a lean and efficient corporate and services group.

 With the exception of a small number of project teams, all non-award based positions in the Company were declared vacant and a selection process commenced around a set of criteria designed to ensure that people with the right skills and the ability to successfully grow Santos were appointed.
 As is often the case with transformational change initiatives, not everyone was re-appointed and, as a result, the workforce was reduced by 9%.

 ## CULTURE CHANGE